zeux/niagara/README.md

 # Stream

-The development of this project streams on YouTube on weekends; Saturday and Sunday, 10 AM PST.
-You can watch the stream here: https://www.youtube.com/c/zeuxcg/live
+The development of this project has streamed on YouTube on weekends in October and November 2018; the project is currently on hold.

 Playlist: https://www.youtube.com/playlist?list=PL0JVLUVCkk-l7CWCn3-cdftR0oajugYvd